Relational Communication: Introduction

-Our analysis of relational communication is based on an infinitely-repeated communication game, played by a sender and a receiver who can make voluntary transfers to each other at any point in the game.
+To study relational communication, we add repeated interactions and voluntary transfers, as in \cite{levin2003relational}, to the \cite{crawford1982strategic} model of strategic communication.
 In each period, the sender privately observes an independent draw of the state and sends a message to the receiver, who then makes a decision.
-The players' preferred decisions are increasing in the state, but the magnitude and sign of the difference between preferred decisions may depend on the state.\footnote{We also argue that the main insights from our analysis apply in more general settings.
-Specifically, in Section \ref{sec:assumptions}, we discuss the following extensions: exogenous outside options for the players; imperfect monitoring of the receiver's decision; and correlation of states across time.}
+The players' preferred decisions are increasing in the state, but the magnitude and sign of the difference between preferred decisions may depend on the state.
+The players can make voluntary transfers to each other at any point in the game.

 In relational communication, transfers allow the sender not only to reward the receiver for compliant decision-making, but also to credibly signal his private information.
 In particular, full separation can be supported in equilibrium, even when the players are impatient.
 Therefore, the essential incentive constraint is that the receiver is tempted to make decisions that benefit herself but hurt the sender.